MicrosoftDocs/powerquery-docs/powerquery-docs/data-profiling-tools.md

 * Column profile

 To enable the data profiling tools, go to the **View** tab on the ribbon.
-Enable the options you want in the **Data preview** group, as shown in the following image.<!--The image is a bit misleading, since it only shows **Show whitespace** enabled.
-Suggest re-creating with more of the options enabled.-->
+Enable the options you want in the **Data preview** group, as shown in the following image.

 ![Data profiling tools](images/me-enable-data-preview-tools.png "Data profiling tools")